Andrea-2528/todo-list/README.md

 # TODO List Application

 ## Overview
-This project is a robust and interactive **TODO List Application** designed to help users efficiently manage their tasks and projects.
-It includes features like task prioritization, project categorization, and dynamic filtering of tasks based on their status and due dates.
+This project is an interactive **TODO List Application** designed to help users  manage their tasks and projects.
+It includes features like task prioritization, project categorization, and filtering of tasks based on their status and due dates.

 The application is built using **HTML**, **CSS**, and **JavaScript**, with modularized code to maintain scalability and readability.
 The project employs Webpack for bundling and module handling.

 ---

 ## Features
-1. **Task Management**
+1. **Task Features**
+   - Each task as a name, a description, a due date, and a priority level.
    - Add, edit, and delete tasks.
    - Mark tasks as completed.
    - Assign priority levels to tasks (low, medium, high).
    - Set due dates for tasks.
+   - Assign task to project.

 2. **Project Management**
+   - Each project has a name.
    - Create, edit, and delete projects.
    - Categorize tasks under specific projects.
    - View tasks grouped by projects.

 3. **Dynamic Filtering**
    - View tasks sorted by:
-     - Inbox (all incomplete tasks).
+     - Inbox (all incomplete tasks ordered by date).
-     - Today (tasks due today).
+     - Today (incomplete tasks due today).
      - Completed tasks.

 4. **Persistent State**